PennyLaneAI/qml/demos_submission.rst

 Open a `new issue on the PennyLane QML GitHub repository
 <https://github.com/PennyLaneAI/qml/issues/new?assignees=&labels=demos&template=community-demo.md&title=%5BDEMO%5D>`_
 using the "Community demo" template.
-Please include at least your name, a title, an abstract and a link to your uploaded demonstration/tutorial.
+Please include at least your name, a title, an abstract, and a link to your uploaded demonstration/tutorial.
 An example follows (you can simply replace relevant parts with your own information).